17J/EKS-Cluster/README.md

 # 🚀 Terraform EKS Cluster Deployment on AWS

-This project provisions an AWS Kubernetes Service (AKS) cluster using Terraform.
+This project provisions an Elastic Kubernetes Service (EKS) cluster using Terraform.
 It includes:

-- Azure Resource Group
-- Virtual Network and Subnet
-- AKS Cluster with a default node pool
-- SSH key configuration for node access

 ---